skeema/skeema/doc/options.md

 * `{DIRNAME}` -- The base name (last path element) of the directory being processed.
 May be useful as a key in a service discovery lookup.
 * `{DIRPATH}` -- The full (absolute) path of the directory being processed.

-Regardless of which form of the [schema](#schema) option is used, the [ignore-schema](#ignore-schema) option is applied as a regex "filter" against it, potentially removing some of the listed schema names based on the configuration.
+Regardless of which form of the [schema](#schema) option is used, the [ignore-schema](#ignore-schema) option is applied last as a regex "filter" against it, potentially removing some of the listed schema names based on the configuration.

 ### socket